mukeshmithrans07/RISC_V_CPU_32bit-Verilog/README.md

 # RV32I CPU Architecture

-This document describes the datapath and control unit routing for a 32-bit RISC-V (RV32I) single-cycle processor.

 ## Core Modules

 *   **PC (Program Counter):** Holds the current instruction address.
 Updates on the clock edge.